The Easiest IF Function Google Sheets Guide

 Can You Put a Formula in an IF Function?

 You can use any formula or logical expression as the “logical expression” argument of the IF function.
-For example, you could use a formula that calculates a sum or average.
-You could also include a logical expression that checks whether a cell contains a certain value.
+For example, you could use a formula to calculate a sum or average.
+You could also include a logical expression that checks whether a cell contains a specific value.

 What Is an Example of an IF Statement?